Freehold Public Library

-The Freehold Public Library the free public library of Borough of Freehold, New Jersey located at 28½ East Main Street.
+Freehold Public Library is the free public library of Freehold Borough, New Jersey.
+It is located at 28½ East Main Street.

 Serving a population of 11,797 residents and with a collection of approximately 26,000 volumes the library has a yearly circulation of circa 28,000 items.
 This municipal library is not a member of the Monmouth County Library system.
 The building is one of the remaining Carnegie-funded libraries in the state and is believed to be the only one with the name Carnegie Library engraved on its facade.

 Founding

-The King's Daughters, a charitable and social service organization of the Baptist Church, decided at the turn of the 20th century that the county seat of sMonmouth County should have a library.
+The King's Daughters, a charitable and social service organization of the Baptist Church, decided at the turn of the 20th century that the county seat of Monmouth County should have a library.
 It opened on January 6, 1900, in the Lloyd Building at the corner of West Main and Throckmorton Street with a collection of 500 volumes, but was destroyed by fire in December 1901.